openimis/openimis_docs/user_manual/register/contribution_plan_bundle.rst

     * Edit Contribution plan bundle

-        Doubleclick on the line or clicking on the edit button will open the edit page
+        double click on the line or clicking on the edit button will open the edit page

         .. _contribution_plan_bundle_edit:
         .. figure:: /img/user_manual/contribution_plan_bundle.edit.png